Aksh-Narayana/User-Retention-Prediction-Application/Project_Ideas.md

 # IDEA PROPOSALS:

-## Churn prediction for game developers using Google Analytics 4 (GA4) and BigQuery ML
+## User retention prediction application developers

-### DESCRIPTION
+### Description

-Using BigQuery ML to run propensity models on Google Analytics 4 data from a gaming app (data can be found in) to determine the likelihood of specific users returning to your app
+Create a cloud hosted BigQuery machine learning model to determine the likelihood rates of specific users continue to use the app based on the user activity logs.

-Technology Stack = Python ,Bigquery(SQL), GA4, GCP
+Technology Stack = Python,Bigquery(SQL), GCP

-## Safety prediction for residents using a tensorfolw
+## Safety prediction for residents

 ### Description

-ML model to determine a safety score for users after they give an area of San Francisco and an associated time
+Cretae a Tensorflow machine learning model to determine the safety score based on the crime cases in the give an area of San Francisco and its associated time.

 Technology Stack = Python

-## Medical insurance cost prediction for citizen using a TensorFlow
+## Medical insurance cost prediction for citizen

 ### Description

-ML model to determine a general cost giving the patient's age, sex, bmi, number of children covered, smoke status, region and induvial charges, etc.
+Create a Tensorflow machine learning model to determine the insurance cost for medicine based on patient's personal information.

 Technology Stack = Python